tc-mccarthy/edu/exercises/js/jquery-intro-light-switch/readme.md

 6. All `img` tags should have a `width: 100%;`.
 If the have the class `.light` they should be `display: block`, `position: absolute;` and be vertically centered.

 7. Anything with `.light.off` should not be displayed by default.
-When the body class has `.light-off` anything with `.light.on` should be hidden and anything with `.light.on` should be displayed.
+When the body tag has `.light-off` anything with `.light.on` should be hidden and anything with `.light.off` should be displayed.

 8. When `body` has `.light-off` text should be white and the background black.